Danish-7070/omr-electron/README.md

 ## Troubleshooting

-### MongoDB Connection Issues
+### Database Connection Issues
-- Ensure MongoDB is installed (for development)
+- Check if SQLite database file is accessible
-- Check if port 27017 is available
+- Verify write permissions in user data directory
-- Verify MongoDB service is running
+- Ensure database file is not corrupted

 ### Python Backend Issues
 - Ensure all Python dependencies are installed